 Information above refers to a 7 day rolling average of new deaths attributed to COVID-19 per 100,000 population.
 Deaths in Northern Ireland refers to individuals who have had a positive test for COVID-19 and died within 28 days, whether or not COVID-19 was the cause of death.
 Information detailed above for Ireland is updated on a weekly basis following an IT disruption across their HSE systems.
+Information for other countries refers to the position at 8 January 2022.

-New COVID-19 cases by date of sample and patients in hospital & intensive care units (ICU) with confirmed COVID-19 (1 September 2020 to 10 February 2022)
+New COVID-19 cases by date of sample and patients in hospital & intensive care units (ICU) with confirmed COVID-19 (1 September 2020 to 3 February 2022)